mateusgomes01/peertube-db-schema/minimundo_verb.md

 One user may subscribe to many channels.
 One channel may be subscribed by many users.

+One user may create one comment on one video.
 One video can have many comments.
 A comment may belongs to one video only.

 A user may be a Common user or and Admin.
 An Admin may delete many users and a user may be deleted by deleted by one admin.